pinnotes/pinnotes.github.io/content/notes/iit-madras/data-science-and-application/foundational-level/english-2/week 1/lec6-language-use.md

 ---
-title: figures of speech
+title: Language Use
 date: 2025-05-08
 tags:
   - Notes
   - IIT Madras
 excludeSearch: false
-weight: 1
+weight: 6
 ---

 Based on the sources and our conversation history, **language use** can be understood as the practical application of language to communicate, express ideas, interact with others, and create discourse.
 It is about how we actually employ language, in both spoken and written forms, to achieve our communicative goals.
 Learning a language is fundamentally about being able to interact with others and convey ideas effectively.